WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ### Method 4

-1. Remove the Config Profile and uninstall every sideloaded app you've installed

-2. Restore your device using DFU mode in iTunes or Finder
+1. Restore your device using DFU mode in iTunes or Finder

-3. Now, follow the guide again
+2. Now, follow the guide again